hyperspy/rosettasciio/docs/api.rst

 ``tests`` directory with the naming ``test_spamandeggs.py`` corresponsing to the plugin residing in the directory ``spamandeggs``.
 Data files for the tests should be placed in a corresponding subdirectory [change for pooch].

+Documentation should be added both as **docstring**, as well as to the user guide, for which a corresponding `.rst` file should be created in the directory `docs/supported_formats/` and the format added to the lists in `docs/supported_formats/index.rst` and `docs/supported_formats/supported_formats.rst`.

 ..
 Note ::
     It is advisable to clone the files of an existing plugin when initiating a new